safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">End Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\RealTime-Ex2-Complete.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2019\Workspaces\ServerAuthoring\RealTime-Ex2-Complete.fmw</td>
 </tr>

 </table>

 ---

 As a technical analyst in the GIS department, you have realized the overhead associated with pushing manual updates to your corporate database.
-Having read up about notifications in FME Server, you think that it should be possible to set up a system that automates this process.
+Having read up about automations in FME Server, you think that it should be possible to set up a system that automates this process.

 So far you have set up a system for added file notifications to be registered by FME Server.
 Now you must create a workspace to process these and publish it to FME Server.
-The workspace must then be triggered by a notification topic.
+The workspace must then be triggered by the Directory Watch in Automations.

+Since the Log Action runs a workspace in response to the Directory Watch trigger, we have already covered how to set this up in Automations.
+Now it's time to create a new workspace to fit in with your overall goal: to provide real-time updates to your corporate database.

 ---